KevWal/KWTracker/README.md

  https://github.com/jgromes/RadioLib (RadioLib)

  https://github.com/mikalhart/TinyGPSPlus (TinyGPS++)

-[KW]
-This program is now refactored into a C++ structure using guarded header files and cpp files (apart from TBTracker.ino is still named .ino to maintain Arduino IDE compatibility) , this allows it to be compiled in both Arduino IDE and other C++ compilers like PlatformIO, as well as significantly speeding up development time as the whole program does not need recompiling after every change.

 To run this, you need a TTGO T-Deer board or:
  *  1 x Arduino Mini - 3.3v (or compatible Arduino board)